-Daily Office Readings for Thursday of Proper 18 Year 1
+Daily Office Reading for Monday of the 3rd Week of Lent: Year 1